rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 <br/>

 <a name="1c"></a>
-## Verify resiliency - 1.c Restart a cluster node hosting the consumer's queue
+## Verify resiliency-1c Restart a cluster node hosting the consumer's queue

 In the previous scenario, [1.b](#user-content-1b), the goal was to test resiliency against connection drops.
 In this scenario, the goal is to test whether the application resiliency when